 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The CAP Code contains specific sections on both promotional marketing and alcohol and while promotions involving alcohol are not inherently problematic in England, Wales and Northern Ireland (for information on alcohol promotions in Scotland see below), promoters need to take care to ensure that they comply with both sections, their legal responsibilities and of course the wider Code.
+The CAP Code contains specific sections on both promotional marketing and alcohol and while promotions involving alcohol are not inherently problematic in England and Wales (for information on alcohol promotions in Scotland and Northern Ireland, see below), promoters need to take care to ensure that they comply with both Section 8 (Promotional Marketing) and Section 18 (Alcohol), their legal responsibilities and of course the wider Code.

 A brand or marketer that runs a promotion, e.g. multi-buy offers, price promotions, competitions and prize draws, becomes a promoter for the purposes of that promotion.
 Promoters are responsible for all aspects and all stages of their promotions including ensuring that agencies, intermediaries and staff are able to deliver on the promotion.

-Including claims or imagery which directly condone or encourage excessive consumption of alcohol are very likely to be problematic.
+Including claims or imagery which directly condone or encourage excessive consumption of alcohol are very likely to be problematic in light of these rules.
 Imagery of people seemingly entranced while drinking alcohol and claims like “SOMETIMES TOO MUCH DRINK IS BARELY ENOUGH!" were ruled to breach the Code (Magicfly Ltd t/a Taking Liberties, 27 November 2013, Opal Lounge, 23 November 2005).

 Alcohol promotions that could encourage a style of drinking that is unwise, for example encouraging people to drink at breakfast or early in the day, are likely to be problematic (Corney & Barrow Wine Bars Ltd, March 2011).